bbauska/JS-Notes4Pros/README.md

 program will pause as if it had hit a breakpoint.
 The button can be found near Execution Controls and is useful for locating errors.
 You can also pause execution when an HTML tag (DOM node) is modified, or when its attributes are changed.
-To do that, right click the DOM node on the Elements tab and select "Break on.".
+To do that, right click the DOM node on the Elements tab and select "Break on...".
 Section 99.6: Elements inspector
 Clicking the
 Select an element in the page to inspect it button in the upper left corner of the Elements tab in